Beginners’ Guide to Chalk Paint

 Step 1.
 Choose your furniture piece.

-For one of my very first chalk paint projects – prior to using beautiful hand crafted pieces, I decided to tackle a very brave USA’s friend’s small ‘hot drinks station’.
+For one of my very first chalk paint projects – prior to using beautiful hand crafted pieces, I decided to tackle a very brave USA’s friend’s small ‘hot drinks station’ made of varnished teak.
 Her guest room was all in blues, yet the fugly drinks station left buckets to be desired.

 Step 2.
 Gather your supplies!